prolic/HumusAmqp/README.md

 1) We recommend using php-amqp >=v1.9.3 or compiling it from master, if you encounter any problems with the amqp extension, check their issue tracker, first.

 The ext-amqp driver is the most performant.
-Benchmarks are added soon.

 ### PhpAmqpLib